pyControl/docs/docs/user-guide/hardware.md

 A typical pyControl hardware setup consists of one or more breakout boards connected to a computer by USB, each of which runs a single behavioural setup.
 The breakout board connects to a set of devices such as nosepokes, audio boards and LED drivers which make up the setup.
 USB hubs can be used between the computer and breakout boards such that many setups can be controlled from a single computer.

 All pyControl hardware is open source and design files for the hardware detailed below are available in the [pyControl hardware repository](https://github.com/pyControl/hardware).
-In addition to pyControl electronics, the repository has designs for a [behaviour box](https://github.com/pyControl/hardware/tree/master/Behaviour_box_small) and [sound attenuating chamber](https://github.com/pyControl/hardware/tree/master/Sound_attenuating_chamber_small), and a list of [useful parts](https://github.com/pyControl/hardware/blob/master/useful-parts-list.md) such as cables, solenoids, mounting hardware etc for building setups.
+In addition to pyControl electronics, the repository has designs for a [behaviour box](https://github.com/pyControl/hardware/tree/master/Behaviour_box_small) and [sound attenuating chamber](https://github.com/pyControl/hardware/tree/master/Sound_attenuating_chamber_small), and a list of [useful parts](https://github.com/pyControl/hardware/blob/master/useful-parts-list.md) such as cables, solenoids, mounting hardware etc. for building setups.
 Assembled pyControl hardware is available from the [OpenEphys store](http://www.open-ephys.org/pycontrol).

 For information about synchronising pyControl with other hardware such as electrophysiology or video cameras see the [synchronisation](synchronisation.md) user guide.